wettenhj/mytardis-sftp/README.md

 ```

 If you're wondering why we have an arbitrary looking "get\_dataset\_datafiles" script (which as the name suggests, queries MyTardis for a list of datafiles belonging to a given dataset), it is because most queries like this are currently done with the TastyPie RESTful API.
 But just recently, I have been testing whether it is actually faster to do these queries using the Django models instead.

-*WARNING: THE "sudo -u mytardis" METHOD OF ALLOWING UNPRIVILEGED USERS TO ACCESS PARTS OF MyTardis IS UNCONVENTIONAL AND MAY HAVE UNINTENDED CONSEQUENCES, e.g. a huge /var/log/auth.log FILE.
-THIS METHOD IS BEING TRIALED, BUT IT MAY PROVE TO BE UNSUITABLE FOR SOME (OR ALL) MyTardis DEPLOYMENTS.*